tomeshnet/prototype-cjdns-pi/README.md

 ## Update & Uninstall

-To uninstall the services, run `./prototype-cjdns-pi2/scripts/uninstall`.
+To uninstall the services, run `./prototype-cjdns-pi/scripts/uninstall`.

-If you are updating, run the same uninstall script, but keep all configuration files and data directories when prompted, remove the **prototype-cjdns-pi2** directory along with the **install** script, then repeat the last installation step.
+If you are updating, run the same uninstall script, but keep all configuration files and data directories when prompted, remove the **prototype-cjdns-pi** directory along with the **install** script, then repeat the last installation step.

 ## Notes

 * Your computer can be a node too!
 It will mesh with the Pi's over your router.
 See the [cjdns repository](https://github.com/cjdelisle/cjdns) on how to set this up.

-* Plan for this repository and detailed benchmark results are available in [the doc folder](https://github.com/tomeshnet/prototype-cjdns-pi2/blob/master/docs/).
+* Plan for this repository and detailed benchmark results are available in [the doc folder](https://github.com/tomeshnet/prototype-cjdns-pi/blob/master/docs/).